Installation

 Dual-license

-Configuring your EventCatalog for Backstage
+Configuring EventCatalog for Backstage

 You can get a 14 day trial license key from EventCatalog Cloud.